dehmovlaei/PyLearn/22/README.md

 # PyLearn Assignments
-## train some course and solved assignments
+## train some course and solved assignments By AmirHossein Dehmovlaei

 ---
 | File                              | Description                                                                                                                                    |